-7. Have child abuse clearance (when the participant is under age 18) per 23 Pa.
+- 7. Have child abuse clearance (when the participant is under age 18) per 23 Pa.
 C.S.
-Chapter 63.

-8. Have documentation that all vehicles used in the provision of the Supports Broker service have automobile insurance.

-9. Have a valid driver's license, if the operation of a vehicle is necessary to provide Supports Broker services.

-10. Have documentation that all vehicles used in the provision of the Supports Broker service have current State motor vehicle registration and inspection.

-11. Comply with Department standards related to provider qualifications.
+Chapter 63. - 8.
+Have documentation that all vehicles used in the provision of the Supports Broker service have automobile insurance. - 9.
+Have a valid driver's license, if the operation of a vehicle is necessary to provide Supports Broker services. - 10.
+Have documentation that all vehicles used in the provision of the Supports Broker service have current State motor vehicle registration and inspection. - 11.
+Comply with Department standards related to provider qualifications.

-Verification of Provider Qualifications Entity Responsible for Verification:

 At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
 New providers may be qualified more frequently depending on which monitoring cycle they are assigned to.
-Appendix C: Participant Services

-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+State laws, regulations and policies referenced in the specific ation are readily available to CMS upon request through

+the Medicaid agency or the operating agency (if applicable).
+Service Type:

+Other Service

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not

+specified in statute. authority to provide the following additional service not

+Service Title:

 Advanced Supported Employment

+HCBS Taxonomy:

 Category 1: Sub-Category 1:

 03 Supported Employment 03010 job development

 Category 2: Sub-Category 2:

 03 Supported Employment 03021 ongoing supported employment, individual

 Category 3: Sub-Category 3:

 03 Supported Employment 03030 career planning

-ervice Definition (Scope):
+Service Definition (Scope):

 Category 4: Sub-Category 4: